-16 For this reason it is usually more effective to introduce children to litres before 'cubic' measures for volume and capacity; calculating with derived measures (e.g. m3) depends upon a good facility with multiplying if the effort of the arithmetic involved is not to prove a distraction for children.
+17 For this reason it is usually more effective to introduce children to litres before 'cubic' measures for volume and capacity.
+Calculating with derived measures (e.g. m3) depends upon a good skill with multiplying.
+Otherwise the effort of the arithmetic involved may prove a distraction for children.